-For more than 20 years, our founding attorney has represented victims of motor vehicle collisions and other personal injury accidents.
-There are 206 bones in the human body, and we have probably recovered compensation for most of them, including:
+For more than 20 years, our founding personal injury attorney has represented victims of motor vehicle collisions and other personal injury accidents.
+There are 206 bones in the human body, and we have recovered compensation for most of them, including:

 Most people recover from a broken bone, in which case compensation chiefly covers medical treatment, lost wages, and the short-term pain and suffering.
 In the case of weight-bearing bones, compound fractures, shattered bones or crush injuries, it may be necessary to surgically repair the bones with metal rods and pins.
 Such injuries usually mean many months of rehab and lost time from work.